viplove29/playwright_java-automation-suite/README.md

 ## General Test Setup

-This project uses Junit and Serenity Screenplay to run and write integration tests.
-Some tools for setup and talking to Titan API's have already been configured.
+This project uses JUnit and Serenity Screenplay to run and write integration tests.
+Some tools for setup and talking to Titan api's have already been configured.

 To write a new test here are some basic setup information